The Projects and Construction Review: South Africa

 Political risk cover can also be obtained from commercial insurers (such as Lloyd's and AfriExim), export credit agencies from countries where goods and services for the relevant project are being sourced, and the World Bank's Multilateral Investment Guarantee Agency (MIGA).
 MIGA cover has not been widely used in South African project financings.

 The right to property is a fundamental right enshrined in the Constitution, which provides that no persons (both South African citizens and foreigners) may be deprived of property except in terms of the law of general application, and that no law may permit arbitrary deprivation of property.
 Laws may only provide for expropriation for a public purpose or in the public interest, and expropriation must be subject to compensation, the amount of which is decided or approved by a court.
-However, as noted above, South Africa's expropriation laws are currently in the process of being amended to inter alai allow for expropriation of land without compensation in certain circumstances.
-In the current draft Bill, expropriation of land without compensation is permitted only for public interest purposes, which is defined as including land reform, and where this is just and equitable having regard to all relevant circumstances, including inter alia:
+However, as mentioned in Section II, South Africa's expropriation laws are currently in flux after a failed attempt by the country's ruling party to amend these laws to, inter alia, allow for expropriation of land without compensation in certain circumstances.

 Security and collateral